Empowering a Strategic Design Team:

 The improved flow

-At the end of projects, designers identify opportunities (e.g. unresolved issues or problems that arose during the project).
+At the end of projects, designers identify opportunities (e.g. unresolved issues or problems that arose during the project), and document them in the "Opportunity Log".

 Designers are motivated by projects initiated by themselves.